robertmiketaylor/recession-prediction/README.md

 \data\ contains data input file.

 \src\ contains the jupyter notebooks for the models.
-"Recession" notebooks are for probability of recession models and "RecTime" are for time until recession models.
+"Recession" notebooks are for probability of recession classifier models and "RecTime" are for time until recession regression models.